-- (a) An agency shall prepare a regulatory analysis for a rule proposed to be adopted, amended, or repealed proposed by the agency [having an estimated economic impact of more than [\$.].
-[Add to (a)] [An agency shall prepare a regulatory analysis for any rule proposed to be adopted, amended, or repealed by the agency having an estimated economic impact of less than [\$], if, not later thanwithin [20] days after the notice of the proposed adoption, amendment, or repeal of the rule is published, a written request for the analysis is filed with the agency by [the gGovernor][,] [another agency][,] [or] [a member of the Legislature].
-The agency shall then prepare a regulatory analysis of the rule proposed to be adopted, amended, or repealed.proposed rule]. - (b) An agency shall prepare a negative declaration statement of no estimated
+- (a) An agency shall prepare a regulatory analysis for a rule proposed to be adopted rule proposed by the agency [that has having an estimated economic impact of-more than [\$ -].
+[Add to (a)] [An agency shall prepare a regulatory analysis for any rule proposed by the agency having an estimated economic impact of less than [\$], The analysis must be completed if, before within [20] days after the notice of the notice of the proposed rulemaking adoption of the rule is published.
+A summary of the analysis must be published when the notice of proposed rulemaking is given. -; a written request for the analysis is filed with the agency by prepare a regulatory analysis of the proposed rule]. - (b) [An agency shall prepare a negative declaration statement statement of minimal no